 Rye, East Sussex

 This English town near the coast of East Sussex will really take you back in English time.
 Tudor buildings, medieval houses, antique stores, quirky shops, cobblestone streets and even a pretty harbour result in the perfect destination to really appreciate the charm and beauty of England.
+It’s also got the seaside town of Brighton right on the outskirts which you can visit to enjoy a day by the sea, chips on the pier, cool street art and a vibey creative scene.

 Situated on the Southwest hills, Bath is brimming with 18th century Georgian architecture and is undoubtedly one of England’s most stylish and beautiful towns.
 And the best bit?
 It really is known for its baths.
 Home to 2,000 year old Roman Baths and natural thermal spas, this is the ultimate relaxing weekend, and even offers a whole load of boutique shops, bars and restaurants to keep you entertained.
+Check out the beautiful botanic garden at Royal Victoria Park for a haven of calm whilst you’re there.
+If you’re a Bridgerton fan, check out our Bridgerton-inspired mini break which takes you to all the famed spots of the series including Bath.

 The medieval market town with more than 800 years of history is famously also the home of England’s most iconic playwright, William Shakespeare.
 Born in Stratford in 1564, you can immediately see the ‘Romeo & Juliet’ inspirations when visiting Shakespeare’s hometown.
 With The Royal Shakespeare Company theatre performances, Warwick Castle and the charming Tudor town, nowhere says quintessential Britain quite like this.